voxpupuli/puppet-graylog_api/REFERENCE.md

 Data type: `Stdlib::Port`

 The port to listen on.
-Defaults to 12280.

 Default value: 12280